zdenek-nemec/sandbox/python-demos/template/README.md

 # Template

-Template for Python 3 scripts.
+Template for Python 3 programs.